mprib/caliscope/README.md

 ## Quick Start

+NOTE: This package has only been tested on Windows 10.
+There are known issues launching on MacOS and Linux that will keep it from loading.
+Cross platform compatibility with Windows and MacOS is a near-term goal of the project.

 From a terminal (the code below is using Powershell), do the following:

 1. Create a new project folder